googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 The DeltaSetIndexMap format is described in 7.3.5.2.
 A DeltaSetIndexMap is used in conjunction with the ItemVariationStore in a variable font.
-The DeltaSetIndexMap is optional: if an ItemVariationStore is present but a DeltaSetIndexMap is not included, then an implicit mapping is used.
+The DeltaSetIndexMap is optional: if an ItemVariationStore is present but a DeltaSetIndexMap is not included (varIndexMapOffset is NULL), then an implicit mapping is used.
 See 5.7.11.4 for details.

 **5.7.11.2.1.3 Mixing version 0 and version 1 formats**